ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Security Definitions and Analysis

 \begin{theorem}[Replay Resistance] Under the assumptions of Theorem~\ref{thm:soundness} and correct verifier enforcement of the replay predicate, for any $\PPT$ adversary $\mathcal{A}$:

 \end{theorem}

 \begin{proof} We consider each replay model:

+\textbf{Nonce model.} As noted in Section~\ref{sec:circuit:constraints} (C4), the nonce commitment $\rpcom = H(\IDcom \| \nonce)$ admits two sub-models depending on whether $\nonce$ is a public or private witness:

-\textbf{Nonce model.} After the honest authorization with nonce $n$, the verifier state advances to expect nonce $n+1$. \begin{itemize}[nosep,leftmargin=1.5em] \item \emph{Direct replay:} Resubmitting $(\pi_1, \pi_{1,\mathsf{pub}})$ produces $\rpcom$ computed with nonce $n$.
-The verifier rejects because the expected nonce is $n+1$. \item \emph{New proof with stale nonce:} Any new proof with $\rpcom$ computed using nonce $\leq n$ is rejected by the monotonicity check. \item \emph{New proof with fresh nonce:} Producing a valid proof with nonce $n+1$ requires a valid witness satisfying (C1)--(C5), which reduces to the authorization soundness game (Theorem~\ref{thm:soundness}). \end{itemize}
+\emph{Sub-model A: public nonce.} The nonce is included as a public input; the verifier reads its value directly and enforces strict monotonicity ($\nonce = n+1$ after an authorization at nonce $n$). \begin{itemize}[nosep,leftmargin=1.5em] \item \emph{Direct replay:} Resubmitting $(\pi_1, \pi_{1,\mathsf{pub}})$ presents nonce $n$.
+The verifier rejects because the expected nonce is $n+1$. \item \emph{New proof with stale nonce:} Any new proof exposing nonce $\leq n$ is rejected by the monotonicity check. \item \emph{New proof with fresh nonce:} Producing a valid proof for nonce $n+1$ requires a valid witness satisfying (C1)--(C5), which reduces to the authorization soundness game (Theorem~\ref{thm:soundness}). \end{itemize}

+\emph{Sub-model B: opaque nonce commitment.} The nonce is a private witness; the chain observes only $\rpcom$.
+Because $\nonce$ is not visible on-chain, strict monotonicity cannot be enforced.
+The verifier instead treats $\rpcom$ as a single-use token and rejects any $\rpcom$ that has appeared before, reducing to nullifier-set semantics (Sub-model B is analyzed under the Nullifier model below).

 \textbf{Nullifier model.} After the honest authorization, the nullifier $\rpcom_1 = H(\Auth_1 \| \domain)$ is inserted into the nullifier set $\mathcal{N}$. \begin{itemize}[nosep,leftmargin=1.5em] \item \emph{Direct replay:} Resubmitting $(\pi_1, \pi_{1,\mathsf{pub}})$ produces the same $\rpcom_1 \in \mathcal{N}$, which is rejected. \item \emph{Same authorization, different proof:} Any proof for the same $(\REV, \Ctx, \TxHash, \domain, \nonce)$ produces the same $\Auth_1$ and hence the same nullifier, which is rejected. \item \emph{Different authorization parameters:} Changing any component of the $\Auth$ computation yields a different $\Auth'$ and a fresh nullifier $\rpcom' \notin \mathcal{N}$.
 This represents a genuinely new authorization event (different transaction, context, or nonce) and is accepted---correctly, as it is not a replay. \end{itemize}